How to apply to Dental Hygiene

 The selection process is reviewed each year.

 Online applications are accepted once per year and must be submitted with all required records between January 15 through Februrary 15, 2021 to be considered for Fall Quarter 2021 entry.

 The following prerequisite course requirements have been established for the upcoming application periods for Fall 2022 and Fall 2023:

 Course numbers listed in the prerequisite checklist are course numbers offered at Shoreline Community College.
 Courses from other colleges which appear to be equivalent may be accepted with approval.

-For those students taking the prerequisite courses at another university located within Washington State, use the Dental Hygiene Course Equivalency Chart.
+For those students taking the prerequisite courses at another university or college located within Washington State, use the Dental Hygiene Course Equivalency Chart.
 The courses on this guide will substitute for the Shoreline Community College prerequisite courses.